Consulting with workers

 - making decisions about ways to eliminate risks

 - decisions regarding adequacy of facilities

 - proposed changes that may affect health and safety

 If you have an elected HSR, then they must be involved in any consultation that may affect the members of their work group.

 There may be times when you need to consult with other businesses.
 Examples of this include:

-- when more than one business is operating at a workplace such as shopping centres, construction projects or multi-tenanted office buildings
+- when more than one business is operating at a workplace such as shopping centres or multi-tenanted office buildings